Key Takeaways:

 4. Use Time Blocks

 Plan your time for each section and commit to following it.
 Allocate minutes based on the mark distribution, ensuring you don’t spend too long on any single question.
 If you get stuck, move on and come back later.
-Remember, one tricky problem shouldn’t derail your entire paper.
+This time management tip for maths exams ensures that one tricky problem doesn’t derail your entire paper.

 5. Check Your Work if You Finish Early